cmu-sei/gamebrain/README.md

 ```
   commID: CommID - A unique identifier for this comm event.
-  videoURL: str - Which video should play when this comm event is viewed
+  videoURL: str - Which video should play when this comm event is viewed.
-  commTemplate: Literal["incoming", "probe", "badTranslation"] - # TODO: clarify the difference between these
+  commTemplate: Literal["incoming", "probe", "badTranslation"] - "incoming" denotes a message coming from an alien, "probe" represents the result of a scan, and "badTranslation" denotes that a challenge must be completed.
+These are primarily flavor options.
-  translationMessage: str - Message shown before interacting with the event - # TODO: verify
+  translationMessage: str - Message shown before initiating the scan.
-  scanInfoMessage: str - Message shown after interacting with the event - # TODO: verify
+  scanInfoMessage: str - Message shown after scanning.
-  firstContact: bool - Whether this event is considered to be the first contact event for some location
+  firstContact: bool - Whether this event is considered to be the first contact event for some location.
-  locationID: LocationID - The identifier of the location at which this event will play
+  locationID: LocationID - The identifier of the location at which this event will play.
 ```

 > ### location_map